 How have your courses, RA-ships, TA-ships, or non-academic school experiences contributed to your academic and/or professional development?

 I believe working with kids for many years prior to academia has enabled me to take all manners of inquiry and lines of questioning seriously.
 I also believe it is this "Yes, and...?" attitude that has given me the energy and groundedness to become an anthropologist and combine that with my creative leanings and writing style.
-I am also indebted to Dr. Michael Hathaway for not only supervising my ongoing work but also for whom I collaborate as an RA on the Transnationally Indigenous project.
+I am also indebted to Dr. Michael Hathaway for not only supervising my ongoing work but also for whom I collaborated as an RA on the Transnationally Indigenous project.
+I am now founding the Asian-Indigenous Relations Research Team where we are working on a new open-access digital resource.

 Have you been the recipient of any major or donor-funded awards?
 If so, please tell us which ones and a little about how the awards have impacted your studies and/or research